decode-detroit/minerva/README.md

 This replaces the separate audio and video features in previous versions and syncronizes the options available to both.

-Audio output support Alsa and Pulse Audio.
+Audio output supports Alsa and Pulse Audio.
 Each output has its advantages - documentation forthcoming.

+#### Redis for Instant Recovery

+The most up-to-date instructions for installing Redis can be found here: https://redis.io/.
+You'll also need to copy the [redis server configuration](examples/redis.conf) into the Redis configuration folder.

 #### Make It Pretty